percona/cloud-tools/doc/Configuration.rst

 The **Server** tab contains information about all server instances known to your PCT infrastructure.
-For each server, you can open the sysinfo_ with detailed report.
+For each server, you can open :ref:`sysinfo` with a detailed report.

 To configure how general server metrics are collected, click **Server Metrics** for a specific server.